Japan's Suga expected to announce candidacy for PM race | Politics

 Japan's Suga expected to announce candidacy for PM race

-Japan's chief government spokesman, Yoshihide Suga, is set to announce on Wednesday his candidacy to lead the ruling Liberal Democratic Party (LDP), and is heavily favoured to become prime minister, local media said.
-Suga has not yet declared he would run to succeed Prime Minister Shinzo Abe, who said last week he would resign.
-But Suga has privately indicated his intention to do so, a source has told Reuters.
+Suga, a longtime aide to Prime Minister Shinzo Abe, has privately indicated his intention to stand for leader of the ruling Liberal Democratic Party (LDP), a source told Reuters earlier.
+The party's leader is set to take over as prime minister given its majority in the lower house of parliament.
+Abe announced his decision to resign last week, citing poor health.

-The party's leader will almost certainly become premier because of its majority in the lower house of parliament.
-Suga, who would compete with ex-defence minister Shigeru Ishiba and ex-foreign minister Fumio Kishida for the post, is scheduled to hold a news conference at 5 p.m.
-(0800 GMT), the LDP said.
-That is in addition to the twice-daily briefings he holds as the government's top spokesman.
+Suga is due to hold his news conference at 5 p.m.
+(0800 GMT).
+His main competitors for the top job are likely to be a former defence minister, Shigeru Ishiba, and ex-foreign minister Fumio Kishida, but Suga's position looks strong.

-The LDP is also due to formally announce on Wednesday the date of the leadership vote, widely expected to be Sept.
-14. So far, Suga has secured the backing of five of the LDP's seven factions, public broadcaster NHK and others reported.
-The party decided on Tuesday to hold a slimmed-down election with just MPs and three votes from each of the 47 prefectures - an advantage for Suga.
+He has secured the backing of five of the LDP's seven factions, public broadcaster NHK and others reported.
+The party decided on Tuesday to hold a slimmed-down election with just members of parliament and three votes from each of the 47 prefectures - an advantage for Suga.

-Financial markets also favour Suga, assuming he would continue with the "Abenomics" strategy aimed at reviving the economy.
-But Ishiba is by far the most popular among the public and has been on a media blitz, appearing on several television programmes over the past few days.
+Many party chapters will poll rank-and-file members to decide how to allocate their three votes, but experts say this is unlikely to change the momentum growing for Suga if the members of the five factions back him.
+Financial markets also favour Suga, assuming he will continue with the reflationary "Abenomics" strategy aimed at reviving the economy.

 ALSO READ